zled/sql-docs.it-it/docs/integration-services/building-packages-programmatically/adding-connections-programmatically.md

  `Connection description: OLE DB connection to the AdventureWorks database.`

- `Connection description: OLE DB connection to the AdventureWorks database.`
+ `Connection description: Flat File connection.`

  `Number of connections in package: 2`